apigee/registry/tests/controller/README.md

 ###### Step 3: Verification
 * Once the job is deployed, you should see that in every iteration it is reading the manifest and calculating the actions.
-* Since, we already have the artifacts generated fom our previous commands, we need to clean up the previously generated artifacts.
+* Since, we already have the artifacts generated from our previous commands, we need to clean up the previously generated artifacts.
 `registry delete projects/demo/locations/global/apis/-/versions/-/specs/-/artifacts/-`.
 Once the artifacts are cleaned up, we can see the controller in action.
-* Use list command to check what artifacts are generated by the controller, the behavior should be same as the one. described in the standalone case.
+* Use list command to check what artifacts are generated by the controller, the behavior should be the same as the one described in the standalone case.
 `registry list projects/demo/locations/global/apis/-/versions/-/specs/-/artifacts/-`
 * You now have a controller continuously running in your GKE project which will be responsible for generating and maintaining the artifacts defined in the manifest.